How to Install and Properly Tension Cameo™ Fence

 With Cameo and Cameo Pulse installed and tensioned:

-The next step is connecting your electric system.
+The next step is connecting your electric system; creating a fully operational fence.

 Frequently Asked Questions